fritzsedlazeck/Spectre/README.md

                 --loh-min-snv-total             Minimum number of SNVs total for an LoH region (default=100) --loh-min-region-size           Minimum size of a region for a LoH region (default=100000)

+                --population   Runs the population mode on all provided samples.
+It will apply all the provided configurations as well as the default population mode values to all samples.
+                --threads      Amount of threads (This will boost performance if multiple samples are provided)
         RemoveNs:
             [Required]
                 --reference    Reference genome used for mapping